Aeternitaas/b2bandcamp/README.md

 Nothing in the app hardcodes a hostname.
-The UI calls `/api` with relative paths and builds share links from the address you are browsing, so pointing a new FQDN at it needs no code or build changes — the same image works on `localhost`, a LAN address and `music.example.com`.
+The UI calls `/api` with relative paths and builds share links from the address you are browsing, so pointing a new FQDN at it needs no code or build changes.
+The same image works on `localhost`, a LAN address and `music.example.com`.

 Three settings matter once a reverse proxy is in front: